-The installation of Assistant Producer 2.0 is simple and straightforward.
+The installation of Assistant Producer 3.5 is simple and straightforward.
 First close all other applications that are running on your computer.
-Then put the Assistant Producer 2.0 Installation CD into your CD-ROM drive, run the Setup.exe file and follow the on screen instructions.
+Also, disable any Virus Protection software.
+If you are running Windows NT or 2000, note that you must be logged into the system with full "Administrative Privileges" to install software.
+Then put the Assistant Producer 3.5 Installation CD into your CD-ROM drive, open the folder for the version you are installing, and then run the Setup.exe file.
+Now follow the on screen instructions.